 Spirit Lake’s average depth is around 17 feet and it has about 15 miles of shoreline, much of which has been developed for residential and recreational use.
 Near-shore structure abounds and the lake features several bays and coves that often remain fishable when wind whitecaps the main body.

 Boat anglers during this time have good luck fishing deep rock piles, typically those from 18 to 22 feet deep.
-Try trolling or drifting a Slick-Stick Bottom Bouncer pulling a chartreuse, orange or pink Super-Glo® Attractor Hook and Salmon Bead on 5- to 8-foot leader at .7 to 1 mph.
+Try trolling or drifting a Slick-Stick Bottom Bouncer pulling a chartreuse, orange or pink hook and bead on 5- to an 8-foot leader at .7 to 1 mph.
 Start with the Smelt Minnow then move to the Impulse® Nightcrawler or Rig’n Leech.

 3. By July and August, the lake usually becomes a bit stained, according to Weisman.
 The best bet now, he says, is to fish deep weeds and rock piles scattered out to about 20 feet around Stoney and Little Stoney points and also out from Buffalo Run.
 It’s also a good time to catch yellow perch, so expect a mixed bag.
 Use a leech or ’crawler on a plain hook under a Lite-Bite Slip Bobber, or vertical jig a Buck-Shot® Rattle Spoon or Forage Minnow Spoon tipped with an Impulse® Jig’n Leech, or live bait.